Time: 15:00 - 16:00 (BST)

 About the event:

 Generally, the use of biocides in antifouling coatings is linked to negative environmental impacts.
-However, the presence of biocides can influence how well antifouling coatings perform, which is directly linked hull efficiency, fuel consumption and GHG production.
-Therefore changes to biocide use in antifouling coatings has the potential for far reaching and sometime unintended environmental consequences.
+However, the presence of biocides can influence how well antifouling coatings perform, which is directly linked to hull efficiency, fuel consumption and GHG production.
+Therefore, changes to biocide use in antifouling coatings have the potential for far-reaching and sometimes unintended environmental consequences.

 Dr Julian Hunter